Using Docusaurus

 Front matter

-Front matter is a section at the very top of the file beginning with three dashes and containing key:value pairs.
+Front matter is a section at the very top of each file beginning with three dashes and containing key:value pairs.
 See the official documentation for Docusaurus supported fields that allow you to do things such as:

 - over-ride the default heading levels shown in the table of contents (

-default to 2 and 3 respectively) - add description and keywords that will be placed in meta tags and used by search engines (
+toc_min_heading_levelandtoc_max_heading_leveldefault to 2 and 3 respectively) - add description and keywords that will be placed in meta tags and used by search engines (

 Suggested front matter for Riverscapes docs: